tw1tch01/Todo.Core/README.md

 notification will be triggered without being handled by the process.
 A new thread will be started and _not_ awaited, meaning the current process will continue, while the other thread handles the notification(s).

-Below tables lists all notifications supported in the system:
+Below table lists all notifications supported in the system:

 ###### Todo Item notifications